swachtma/tamperScripts/README.md

 This script work best when you've created an account view for all assigned accounts, with a view for critical/frequently updated fields.

-1. To setup login to Salesforce and view the accounts tab.
+1. To setup, login to Salesforce and view the accounts tab.
 2. In the Account listview dropdown, search for "Account with CSM Comments"
    ![Find the Account With Comments Report](readme_images/accountWithComments.png)
 3. Next, clone the report so you can make your own filtered view: Settings Cog > Clone Report